There are now 2 possible online modes for units:

 - 6 points

-Availability Location Mode Non-standard teaching period UWA (Perth) Face to face Trimester 1 UWA (Perth) Face to face Trimester 2 Online Online
+Availability Location Mode Non-standard teaching period UWA (Perth) Face to face Trimester 1 UWA (Perth) Face to face Trimester 3 Online Online flexible

-- Typically this unit is assessed in the following ways: (1) class participation; (2) online tests; and (3) group case study.
+Indicative assessments in this unit are as follows: (1) class participation; (2) online tests; and (3) group case study.
 Further information is available in the unit outline.

 - Unit Coordinator(s)